VarshaNandish/Atlas-Amazon-Capstone-Java-DynamoDB/README.md

 ## 📜 License

-MIT License – free to use and modify for learning/demo purposes.
+MIT License – feel free to fork, modify and use for learning/demo purposes.